giovannipbonin/ieee-program/README.md

-## Talk points: Keep in Mind:

-1. You won't remember it all
+2. You won't remember it all
 As the author of the original guide said:
     "I watched hours of videos and took copious notes, and months later there was much I didn't remember.
 I spent 3 days going through my notes and making flashcards so I could review.